+- (3) A question is to relate to a matter connected with the business of

+- (a) the Synod, or

+- (b) any committee, board or commission of the Synod, or established by or under an ordinance, or by resolution of the Synod or the Standing Committee.

 - (4) No question is to

 - (a) contain an assertion, or

 - (b) express an opinion, or

 - (c) offer an argument, or

 - (d) make any inference or imputation, or

-- (e) seek to influence an ongoing resolved dispute, or

-- (f) be expressed in language which, in the opinion of the President, is disrespectful, unedifying, or offensive, or
+- (e) be expressed in language which, in the opinion of the President, is disrespectful or offensive, or

-- (g) seek a legal opinion.
+- (f) seek a legal opinion.